Ross-Allen/PiggyBank/README.md

 ## IMPORTANT

-This version of piggy bank includes some starter-code provided by Utah State University computer science department to which I give credit.
+This version of piggy bank includes some starter-code provided by Utah State University's computer science department to which I give credit.
 Major functionality code is my own work.

 ## Running Piggy Bank